Admission to AYUSH courses through NEET 2020 - Mop up round registration (Started), Cutoff Schedule (Revised)

 Bachelor of Siddha Medicine and Surgery

-Admission to Ayush courses through NEET- Eligibility Criteria
+Admission to Ayush courses through NEET 2020 Eligibility Criteria

-Since the admission to AYUSH courses will be taken on the basis of NEET scores and corresponding rank, the eligibility criteria is similar to that of NEET 2019.
-However, every institute have their own certain eligibility criteria for which the candidates are advised to check the website of respective institute for the eligibility criteria.
+Since the admission to AYUSH courses will be taken on the basis of NEET scores and corresponding rank, the eligibility criteria are similar to that of NEET 2020.
+However, every institute has their own certain eligibility criteria for which the candidates are advised to check the website of respective institute for the eligibility criteria.
 Candidates can check the eligibility criteria of NEET in the table below.

 Minimum Age Requirement